SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/ui/blogic-screen-elements/HR.md

 ---
 title: HR
-path: /Blogic/Screen Elements/HR
+uid: blogic_hr
-sortOrder: 35
+sortOrder: 8
 ---

-This element displays a horizontal line on the screen.
+The `hr` element displays a horizontal line on the screen.